QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 This is the same 44 days of false-colour spectrogram as shown in the previous slide but with sunrise, sunset, high- and low-tide times superimposed.
 Day length is increasing as the recording proceeds through spring.
 While black drum fish chorusing is dominant at night and likely to be triggered by increasing day-length, the chorusing does not appear to be constrained by daylight.
 However it is apparent that the knocking sounds in days 9-13 are at a maximum between high and low tides when coastal currents are at a maximum.
 In particular, they are at a maximum in the period between low tide and high tide.
 Clearly the "knocking" events are associated with something drifting in the ocean currents.
 The asymmetrical nature of the events (around low tide) may be due to the additive effect of the clock-wise circulation of ocean currents up the east coast of the USA.
 And there the mystery must remain.

 It is worth noting that these hundreds of hours of marine recording were made in order to detect the presence of the North Atlantic Right Whale (NARW), the most threatened of the whale species.
 The hydrophone was located in the middle of the NARW calving grounds towards the end of the calving season.
 The usual approach to identifying NARW calls is to write computer code specifically designed to recognise its three kinds of call.
-Due to the highly specific purpose of automated recognisers, they are designed *not* to pick up any other acoustic events.
-The false-colour spectrograms reveal a wealth of additional information about the marine soundscape.
-They complement the information obtained by call recognisers because they reveal the acoustic environment in which the NARW live.
+Due to the highly specific purpose of automated recognisers, they are designed *not* to detect any other acoustic events. however, LDFC spectrograms reveal a wealth of additional information about the marine sound-scape.
+They complement the information obtained by automated call recognisers because they reveal the acoustic environment in which the NARW live.

-## Four month diel plot
+---

+## Slide 19: Terrestrial ribbon plots

-{% include figure.html src="Slides/Slide23.png" caption="Slide 19.
+{% include figure.html src="Slides/Slide19_GympieRibbonPlot.png" caption="Slide 19.
 Audio courtesy of courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group." %}

+Here we are returning to terrestrial recordings, in this case, illustrating 63 days of continuous recording using audio recorded in Gympie National Park, Queensland, Australia.

+---

+## Slide 20: Diel plots - illustrating months of acoustic recording

+{% include figure.html src="Slides/Slide23.png" caption="Slide 20.
+Audio courtesy of courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group." %}

-Even with the 32 pixel high spectrograms in the previous slide, there is a limit to how many days can be concatenated to produce a long-duration image.
-Further compression can be obtained by reducing the spectrogram height to a single pixel.
-Actually, we are no longer dealing with spectrograms but with *summary acoustic indices*.
-Unlike a spectrogram index, a summary index is a single value representing the distribution of acoustic energy in an entire minute of recording.
-In this image (_Slide 19_), you see a representation of four months of recording.
-The left-hand side is midnight and the right-hand side the following midnight.
-These plots are known as *diel plots*.
-The time of civil-dawn and civil-dusk is superimposed and it is obvious that unlike the previous marine soundscape, the terrestrial soundscape is highly constrained by daylight.
+Even with the ribbon spectrograms reduced to a height of 32 pixels (as in the previous slide), there is a limit to how many ribbons can be concatenated to illustrate many months of recording.
+In theory we could try reducing each ribbon to a single pixel height, but instead we derive this kind of very-long-duration acoustic image from *summary acoustic indices* rather than *spectral acoustic indices*.
+A *summary index* (the *acoustic* bit is assumed) is a single value representing the distribution of acoustic energy in an entire minute of recording over all frequency bands.
+That is, frequency information is now lost.

+In this image (_Slide 19_), you see a representation of four months of recording, each pixel row representing one day of recording.
+The left-hand side of the image is midnight, the image-centre represents midday and the right-hand side the following midnight.
+We call these plots *diel plots*.
+The time of civil-dawn and civil-dusk is superimposed.
+It is obvious that, unlike the previous marine sound-scape, the terrestrial sound-scape is highly constrained by daylight.

+To produce this image, the three summary indices assigned to red, green and blue respectively were: 1: an estimate of background noise; 2. the signal-to-noise ratio; and 3. the average number of acoustic events per second.
+Each of these indices was calculated from the signal wave form. that is, there was no need to make a standard spectrogram.
 The emerging red patches (bottom right) are due to the onset of insect chorusing as spring temperatures increase.
 The long horizontal lines are due to extended periods of rain.
 The red patches within the blue lines are due to extremely heavy rain bursts.
-The morning chorus is clearly aligned with civil-dawn (around 30 minutes before actual sunrise) and the bright-green specks that are most apparent around sunrise and sunset are due to kookaburra choruses.
+The morning chorus is clearly aligned with civil-dawn (around 30 minutes before actual sunrise) and the bright-green specks that are most apparent around sunrise and sunset are due to loud kookaburra choruses.
+Just as with false-colour spectrograms, diel plots derived from different indices provide different views of the sound-scape.

 Audio provided courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group.
 The audio was recorded in Gympie National Park, Queensland, Australia.

+---

-## Four month diel plot--alternate indices
+## Slide 20: Four month diel plot -- derived from clustering of summary indices.

 {% include figure.html src="Slides/Slide24.png" caption="Slide 20.
 Audio courtesy of courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group." %}

-Here is another diel plot of exactly the same recording but this time using different summary indices.
-In this case the RGB channels represent low, middle and high frequency band activity respectively.
-The red patch at 5pm on the last days of September are caused by thunderstorms on consecutive days.
-Note also a change in the dominant frequency of the morning chorus during mid-September.
-Just as with false-colour spectrograms, diel plots derived from different indices provide different views of the soundscape.
+We have produced diel plots using three different methods.
+A second way is cluster all the vectors of summary indices and then colour code the resulting clusters.
+This method is described in [X] and [Y].
+The above diel plot represents 13 months of continuous audio recording from Gympie National Park.

 Audio provided courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group.
 The audio was recorded from Gympie, Queensland, Australia.

+---

-## The classification of soundscapes
+## Slide 21: The classification of soundscapes

 {% include figure.html src="Slides/Slide25.png" caption="Slide 21.
 Pictures courtesy of courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group." %}

 Apart from visualisation, acoustic indices can be used to reveal other ecological insights.
 For example, we can classify different locations according to their soundscapes.
 Consider the two locations shown in this slide (_Slide 21_).
 One has higher rainfall and therefore supports more dense vegetation cover.
 However the bird species are quite similar at the two sites.
 What are the consequences for the soundscape?
 How will the soundscapes differ despite similar bird species?

+---

-## Clustering soundscapes
+## Slide 22: Clustering sound-scapes

 {% include figure.html src="Slides/Slide26.png" caption="Slide 22.
 [Sankupellay M., Towsey, M., Truskinger, A., & Roe, P. (2015)](#fn:SAN)." %}